4.5. Access-Control-List

 Access-Control-Lists (ACLs) are specific limitations that can be enforced on transactions of a given token.
 ACLs make it possible to issue or update security tokens in compliance with company policies or other legal requirements: receiving addresses can be whitelisted or blacklisted, and in general, ACLs provide conditions on how tokens can be spent, determining how non-fungible the token is.
 For example, they can make it impossible to transfer a certain amount of tokens per transaction under a minimum or over a maximum threshold or enforce a time lock that limits the token’s transferability at a particular time.

-ACL conditions can be implemented on RAS tokens, and the token issuer can update these conditions merely by creating a new transaction on Sequentia that contains the updated set of rules.
-Such centralized governance of the ACL rules is possible only if it is established in the set of rules originating from the token’s creation.
-In order to update the ACL, the token issuer could also make it necessary to execute a particular script or sign a transaction with a particular set of keys (such as n of m multi-sig).
+ACL conditions can be implemented on RAS tokens, and token issuers can update these conditions merely by creating a new transaction on Sequentia containing the updated rules.
+Such centralized governance of ACL rules is possible only if it is established in the set of rules originating from the token’s creation.
+To update an ACL, token issuers could also require executing a particular script or signing a transaction with a particular set of keys (such as n of m multi-sig).

 Access-Control-Lists (ACLs) act as a filter dedicated to limiting the transferability properties of a token.
 By default, any address can transfer and use a token without limitations unless the token creator defined some ACL during its issuance.
-Among the rules to be defined, token issuers should decide on the possibility (or impossibility) of changing the ACL rules in the future, once the token is live on the mainnet, as well as whether some rules should be changeable while others are not, and to whom the rights to change the rules (if any) should be conferred.
+Among the rules to be defined, token issuers should decide on the possibility (or impossibility) of changing the ACL rules in the future, such as once the token has been issued on the network, as well as whether some rules should be changeable while others are not, and to whom the rights to change the rules (if any) should be conferred.

 One possible purpose of ACLs is to enable peer-to-peer trading and transfer of security tokens that need to comply with particular company policies or legislation.
 Different limits can be enforced on a transaction’s input or output.